leomartire/GastosTiaMimiv6.3-Stable-Android-/README.md

 # 💝 Tia Mimi - Expense Management System

-A custom ERP-style web application developed for family expense tracking, specialized in Oracle-inspired financial logic and cloud integration.
+A simple custom web application developed for family expense tracking.
+Easy to use for non Tech people.
+Financial logic and cloud integration.
+This initial version is only applicable for mobiles based on Android.

 ## 📂 Repository Structure